 image-887c8620d1aecb2c363d5967e526c426521e14f8-8186x5457-jpg

-A labyrinth was laid in the grassed centre of the Cathedral’s Cloister in 2002 to commemorate Her Majesty The Queen’s Golden Jubilee.
+A labyrinth was laid in the grassed centre of the Cathedral’s Cloister in 2002 to commemorate Her Majesty Queen Elizabeth II’s Golden Jubilee.

 The labyrinth creates a continuous path and represents a spiritual journey.
 Although there are many twists and turns, and at times we may be uncertain where the path will take us next, we are never lost.